rbarkoch/sbom/README.md

 }
 ```

-### Set properties for a package.
+### Update properties for a package.

-`sbom package set "some-dependency" --name "Some Dependency"`
+`sbom package add some-dependency --name "Some Dependency"`

 ### Add a sub-package.

-`sbom package add "some-dependency/some-sub-package"`

-### Set properties for a sub-package.
+(NOT IMPLEMENTED YET)

-`sbom package set "some-dependency/some-sub-package" --name "Some Sub Package"`
+`sbom package add "some-dependency/some-sub-package" --name "Some Sub Package"`

 ## Example SBOM file.